JoseNunoOliveira/jno/costa/costa.md

 What about the "*palestra do Nunes*", the group of partners that Costa left behind in 1749 and to whom he sends his music?

-> Violinists João Peixoto, António Vieira, António Nunes, Thomas Bark, Canner, ...?
+> Violinists João Peixoto, Vieira, António Nunes, Thomas Bark, Canner, ...?

 Meanwhile: